 Collaborative Support Partners

-Google maintains collaborative support relationships with select partners to deliver a more seamless support experience for Anthos clusters on VMware.
+Google maintains collaborative support relationships with select partners to deliver a more seamless support experience for GKE on VMware.
 With these relationships, Google is able to collaborate closely with that partner on behalf of our shared customers.

 To benefit from Collaborative Support, you must maintain support agreements with both Google and the partner in question.